-Applying Pads To The Patient
+Applying the Defibrillation Pads to the Patient

-Apply pads correctly to patient.
-Follow AED voice and text prompts.
-Correct pad placement is essential for effective analysis of the patient's cardiac rhythm and subsequent shock delivery (if required).
+Follow this procedure to apply the defibrillation pads to the patient:

-Remove the pads from the pads package by tearing the package along the dotted line near the top of the package.
-Follow the directions and diagram showing proper defibrillation pad placement located on the defibrillation pads package and on the pads.

-Peel off each pad from the blue liner before placing it as shown on the picture on the pad.
-Peel the pad off the blue liner only when the pad is ready to be placed on the patient.
+- 1. Tear the defibrillation pads package along the dotted line near the top of the package. - 2.
+Remove the pads from the package and follow the directions and diagram showing proper pad placement located on the pads package. - 3.
+Peel off the protective backing from one of the pads before placing it as shown on the diagram on the pad.
+Peel the backing off only when the pad is ready to be placed. - 4.
+Place the pad with the sticky side of the pad on the patient's skin. - 5.
+Repeat steps 3 and 4 to place the other pad onto the patient.

-Place the pads with the sticky side of the pad on the patient's skin.
-Pad placement on infants and children under 8 years or less than 55 pounds (25kgs) is different than placement for adults and children 8 years or older or over 55 pounds (25kgs).
+Correct pad placement (shown below) is essential for effective analysis of the patient's cardiac rhythm and subsequent shock delivery (if required).
+Pad placement on infants and children under 8 years or less than 55 pounds (25 kg) is different than placement for adults and children 8 years or older or over 55 pounds (25 kg).
 If you are unsure of a child's age or weight or do not have child/infant pads, do not delay treatment.